FREQUENTLY ASKED QUESTIONS

 1. What is engaged journalism?

-We see it as journalism that puts community engagement (geographical or topical) at the centre of its ownership, reporting, distribution, impact and revenue.
-Engaged journalism has the potential to restore trust in media, provide citizens with information they need and help establish new and resilient revenue models and enhance plurality and diversity in a crucial part of society’s information ecosystem.
+We define it as journalism that puts community engagement (geographical or topical) at the centre of its ownership, reporting, distribution, impact and revenue.
+Engaged journalism has the potential to restore trust in media, provide citizens with information they need and help establish new and resilient revenue models as well as enhance plurality and diversity in a crucial part of society’s information ecosystem.